 All Lasallians are invited to share in the celebration of the Brothers’ achievements in Louisiana and California, the ongoing work of the Brothers and our Partners in our District, and our unity in mission with the worldwide Institute.

-In 1856, San Francisco Archbishop Joseph Alemany asked the Brothers to staff his new Saint Mary’s College in Oakland, California.
-Busy establishing new communities and ministries in the eastern United States, it would be 12 years before the Brothers would be able to accept the invitation.
+In 1856, San Francisco Archbishop Joseph Alemany asked the Brothers to staff his new Saint Mary’s College in San Francisco.
+Busy establishing new communities and ministries in the eastern United States, it would be 12 years before the Brothers would be able to accept his invitation.

 On August 10, 1868, eight Brothers sailed into San Francisco Bay and then made the five-mile trip to Saint Mary’s College, where they accepted the keys and the responsibility for the school.
 It was the beginning of the Brothers’ presence in the west, and of the then District of San Francisco.